-Consultation on the draft WRGF is currently underway in a similar
+Consultation on the draft WRGF is currently underway in a similar timeframe to this Spatial Plan consultation, but not as part of our council consultation.

 To participate in the consultation on the draft WRGF, please go to www.wrgf.co.nz.